Sitecore/jss/docs/data/routes/help/en.md

 1. For quick questions, [Sitecore Slack](slack://channel?team=T09SHRBNU&id=C7JT0NRQW)
 1. [Sitecore Community](https://community.sitecore.net/)

+## Contributing

+The front-end JavaScript layer of JSS is open-source, which means you are welcome to submit pull requests for new features, bug fixes, and documentation.
+See the [contributing guide](https://github.com/Sitecore/jss/blob/dev/CONTRIBUTING.md) in our GitHub.

+Contributing can also come in the form of making your voice heard and helping shape the roadmap.
+We look at GitHub issues, sorted by "most reaction" to determine what's most important to the community.
+So log your ideas, add details, add reactions to ideas you agree with - open source is a *community*.

 ## FAQ

 ### Is JSS ready for production?

 Yes!
-JSS 11.0 for Sitecore 9.0 and 9.1 is considered stable for React, Angular, Vue, and Layout Service API usage.
+The earliest version of JSS that is considered production-ready is JSS 11.0 for Sitecore 9.0 and 9.1.
+It is stable for React, Angular, Vue, and Layout Service API usage.

-[React Native](/docs/client-frameworks/react-native) and [JavaScript Renderings](/docs/techniques/mvc-integration/javascript-rendering) are considered experimental.
+### Why are some features marked as "Experimental"?
+[React Native](/docs/client-frameworks/react-native) is marked as experimental because React Native cannot render in the browser (RN apps are intended to be rendered on iOS/Android devices or emulators), so there is no Experience Editor support.
+This makes RN difficult to setup and difficult to work with.

+[JavaScript Renderings](/docs/techniques/mvc-integration/javascript-rendering) are marked as experimental because these rendering don't scale well.
+They satisfy edge-case requirements, and should be used sparingly.

 ### Where can I get a Sitecore license for JSS?
 JSS is a specifically enabled license feature.
 If you are a customer, contact your Sitecore account manager.
 If you are a partner, request a new license on [SPN](https://spn.sitecore.net/).